lalessia/students-grades-prediction/README.md

 # Repository

-Il repository ha la seguente struttura:
+Repository structure:

-- **dataset/**: La directory contenente i dataset che sono stati usati
+- **dataset/**: The directory containing the datasets that were used https://www.kaggle.com/datasets/uciml/student-alcohol-consumption/data
 - **Alchol_Youth_EDA_PDA.ipynb**: heart of the project, this file containing the export analysis and the predictive analysis performed with python

 # Esecuzione del Notebook Jupyter